unkyulee/micro-journal/micro-journal-rev-4-esp32/readme.md

 # Step 4.
 Enclosure

-Once all the wires are soldered to each component.
-Not it is just a matter of cramming all the components into the enclosure.
-I have used... quite a few hot glue in order to place the display and esp32. and some cable ties to make sure that the display case, doesn't step on the cables.
-Using 2.5M threaded inserts and screws, I was able to close then inside the enclosure.
+Once all the wires were soldered to each component, the next step was cramming all the components into the enclosure.
+I utilized a fair amount of hot glue to secure the display and ESP32 in place, along with some cable ties to prevent the display case from pressing down on the cables.
+Using 2.5mm threaded inserts and screws, I successfully closed them inside the enclosure, ensuring a secure fit.

 ![Enclosure](/micro-journal-rev-4-esp32/doc/009.jpg)
 ![ESP32](/micro-journal-rev-4-esp32/doc/008.jpg)